efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/2_zCheckpoint_get_firetv_device.md

 <img src="../images/XHR21d5b4318cc74b23b83c2b1ac.png" height="400">

+**Developer Mode:**

+Developer Mode provides access to the device shell, it is required for you to be able to side-load, test, and debug apps on physical devices.
+For more details see [here](https://developer.amazon.com/docs/vega/0.21/developer-mode.html).
+For Vega based devices, only registered developers can enable developer mode.
+We have already allow-listed the devices to access developer mode but developer mode is not enabled, refer step-3 in the page [here](https://developer.amazon.com/docs/vega/0.21/run-apps.html#ftv-tab) to enable developer mode on your device.

 **Run your app**

 Next, we will run the app we've built on the Fire TV device itself.
 Performance testing is best done on a 'release' build to get accurate performance baselines.